 Inground pools come in a variety of sizes and shapes.
 Whereas most aboveground pools are round or oval in shape, inground pools can be rectangular, shaped like the letter “L” or created to be a freeform geometric shape.
 The obvious difference between inground and aboveground pools is that while aboveground pools sit on top or above the ground, inground pools are dug and buried into the ground.

 Inground pools can be constructed with a variety of materials.
 Gunite pools are constructed by spraying a concrete mixture over a rebar frame.
 These are usually the most expensive pools upfront and require periodic resurfacing as the surface gets rough.
 Fiberglass pools are a fully formed pool that is set down into a previously dug hole.
-They are quick to install, but care must be taken to insure that ground water is diverted away from the pool to prevent bowing and cracking of the walls.
+They are quick to install, but care must be taken to ensure that ground water is diverted away from the pool to prevent bowing and cracking of the walls.
 Vinyl liner inground pools consist of a sheet of vinyl that is installed over steel or polymer walls.
-The vinyl comes in different thicknesses and patterns and will need to replaced every 6-12 years.
+The vinyl comes in different thicknesses and patterns and will need to replace every 6-12 years.

 So which pool is right for you?
 The choices are many, but the end result can be very similar: a “staycation” where you and your family can spend those lazy days of summer in privacy, enjoying your very own backyard pool.